Command & Control

 the command message to the AMQP messaging network.
 The message is received by the Command Router service component (3),

-will receive the message (5) and forward it to the device (6).
+receives the message (5) and forwards it to the Device (6).
 As the last step, an

 accepted disposition will be sent